 - ✓

-Changelog shows SSO, SCIM, audit logging, and admin controls
+Changelog shows SSO, SCIM, audit logging, admin controls landing in sequence

 - ✓

-Pricing page removes or hides self-serve tier, adds 'Contact Sales'
+Pricing page hides or removes the self-serve tier, adds 'Contact Sales'

 - ✓